collapsed-stacks/startups/questions/6018/hiring-for-a-technology-startup.md

 - posted by: [ATrubka](https://stackexchange.com/users/1052629/atrubka) on 2015-08-11
 - score: 2

-<p>Since you're obviously not willing to share the idea with entire stackexchange community I can only be guessing what your possibilities might be.</p>
+Since you're obviously not willing to share the idea with entire stackexchange community I can only be guessing what your possibilities might be.

-<p>As zazaalaza pointed out you have an option for a patent, but it usually does not work with websites and ideas.
-You've seen the movie Social Network I'm sure.</p>
+As zazaalaza pointed out you have an option for a patent, but it usually does not work with websites and ideas.
+You've seen the movie Social Network I'm sure.

-<p>While some kind of non-disclosure and non-compete are a must for any type of business relationship I wouldn't be so frightened to share your idea with even broader group of people.
-That's what most of the startups do.</p>
+While some kind of non-disclosure and non-compete are a must for any type of business relationship I wouldn't be so frightened to share your idea with even broader group of people.
+That's what most of the startups do.

-<p>Most likely your idea has come to mind to someone else by this time anyway.
+Most likely your idea has come to mind to someone else by this time anyway.
 The good thing for you is the fact that 99% of people don't have desire, resources or ability to execute your idea.
-Thus you're pretty safe as long as you yourself are able to execute faster and better than others.</p>
+Thus you're pretty safe as long as you yourself are able to execute faster and better than others.

-<p>If you won't be actively working on your idea then sooner or later someone will get ahead no matter what you do to protect your idea.</p>
+If you won't be actively working on your idea then sooner or later someone will get ahead no matter what you do to protect your idea.

-<p>Finally, to address your Side Notes, I'd like to suggest you'd consider an outsourcing option.
+Finally, to address your Side Notes, I'd like to suggest you'd consider an outsourcing option.
 While nothing is free that might be cheaper and better suited for your needs.
-Please take a look at our website <a href="http://www.varteq.com" rel="nofollow">http://www.varteq.com</a>.
+Please take a look at our website http://www.varteq.com.
 It's got some information and contact.
 We're US based with Eastern European development office.
-You can also find me on linkedin: <a href="https://www.linkedin.com/in/atrubka" rel="nofollow">https://www.linkedin.com/in/atrubka</a>.</p>
+You can also find me on linkedin: https://www.linkedin.com/in/atrubka.

 ## Answer 6019